-How To Host A Virtual Murder Mystery Party Online
+How To Host A Virtual Murder Mystery Party Online with Zoom or other software

-I wanted to say thanks for the detailed instructions on the website about how to host online - I hosted three online MMs in August and found it extremely helpful!
+I wanted to say thanks for the detailed Zoom instructions on the website about how to host online - I hosted three online MMs in August and found it extremely helpful!
 Got another one coming up next weekend, and with each gig I’m ironing out some if the tech issues.

 I get it, you have an appetite for murdering your best buds.
 But in these crazy coronavirus times the government won't let you have a murder mystery party to do it.
 Don't let that stop you.
 Break the tedium of isolation by having a virtual murder mystery party online.
 This guide will fully explain how to host a virtual murder mystery party on Zoom or any other system.
 Virtual murder mystery games are a new idea born out of the pandemic but people have loved them.
 You can host your virtual murder mystery party free from the hassle or social distancing.
 Your virtual murder mystery party is here!